rohan-dalvi1402/SIEM-Log-Analysis-and-Threat-Investigation/README.md

 - Proficiency in analysing and interpreting logs.
 - Ability to generate and recognise attack signatures and patterns.
 - Development of critical thinking and problem-solving skills in cybersecurity.
-- Visualisation of geolocation anomalies and privileged access
+- Visualisation of geolocation anomalies and privileged access.
-- Development of detection dashboards for MFA and geo-anomalies
+- Development of detection dashboards for MFA and geo-anomalies.

 ### Tools Used

-- Splunk Enterprise – log ingestion, correlation, and visualization
+- Splunk Enterprise – log ingestion, correlation and visualisation.
-- iplocation command – to geolocate IP addresses and confirm anomalies
+- iplocation command – to geolocate IP addresses and confirm anomalies.
-- Datasets analyzed:
+- Datasets analysed:
     - MFA.csv
     - VPN.csv
     - Cloud.csv